 - A person with whom the AIP lives,

 - A person concerned with the welfare of the AIP, including a public agency, such as the department of social services in county in which the AIP lives and,

 - The CEO of a facility in which the AIP is a patient or resident.

 A guardianship proceeding is a legal action brought by the petitioner who believes that the AIP cannot take care of his/her/ own personal needs, e.g. healthcare, or cannot manage his/her property, e.g. pay bills.
 The petitioner believes that because of the AIP’s inability, the court should appoint someone to have the powers to make decisions about personal needs and/or financial management on behalf of the AIP.

-If you have any more questions about guardianship, please contact our experienced Rochester guardianship lawyers today to schedule a free consultation.
+If you have any more questions about guardianship, please contact our experienced Rochester guardianship lawyers today to schedule a legal consultation.